Mecademic/mecademicpy/README.md

     robot.MoveJoints(0, -60, 60, 0, 0, 0)
     robot.MoveJoints(0, 0, 0, 0, 0, 0)
     robot.WaitIdle()
-    robot.WaitEndOfCycle()
 ```

 Note that the `SetRealTimeMonitoring` command is used by in `StartLogging` or `FileLogger` to enable all the real-time monitoring events which are logged.
-These methods also use `SetMonitoringInterval` to choose the monitoring interval, given as the first parameter to both.

 ### Sending Custom Commands